TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

     print(celsius_value)
 ```

-If the functions are correctly entered, you would see the screen as below after executing `python fahrenheit_converter.py` in the `cmd` window.
+If the functions are correctly entered, you would see the screen as below after executing `python fahrenheit_converter.py` in the console.

 ```bash
 Enter Celsius degree to convert: 15.2
 15.2
 ```
-It is nothing more than just displaying the entered values.
+It is nothing more than just displaying the entered value.

-You can insert a test code by editing the whole code but you also can test the existing code in `python shell`.
+You can insert a test code by editing the whole code but you can also test the existing code via `python shell` as we did.
 Enter `python` on the `cmd` window and execute `python shell` for testing as below.

 ```python
 >>> import fahrenheit_converter as fc